Xe đạp & amp; Đi bộ

 BICYCLE & PEDESTRIAN COUNT

-Every year WAMPO coordinates an annual count of bicycle and pedestrian activity across 38 different sites in Park City, Goddard, Andover, Mulvane, and Wichita, among many other locations.
+Every year WAMPO coordinates an annual count of bicycle and pedestrian activity across 35-38 different sites in Park City, Goddard, Andover, Mulvane, and Wichita, among many other locations.

 The data collected during the count help to estimate the number of people who bicycle, walk, and run, and the locations where they do so.
-Once collected, the data are used to plan the locations of future bicycle and pedestrian investments.
+Once collected, the data is used to plan the locations of future bicycle and pedestrian investments.
 In order to effectively gather this information, we rely on a team of volunteers to spend a short period of time at each site counting bicyclists and pedestrians.

 Thank you to our volunteers!